What is TpShocks.exe?

 - "TpShocks" must run at start up.
 Responsible for controlling the IBM Hard Drive Active Protection system found on newer models of IBM Thinkpads, including T41, T42, X40, R50, and R51.
 The Hard Drive Active Protection system is based on a technology similar to that used in automobiles to deploy airbags on contact: An accelorometer on the motherboard detects physical acceleration--such as when the notebook falls--and in response the system temporarily parks the hard drive's read/write head until stability returns

-Important: Some malware camouflages itself as TpShocks.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware disguises itself as TpShocks.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the TpShocks.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 aadada (further information)